Shadow Visitor (“I haunt” Series)

 “Ghosts don’t exist.
 I meant Mom.”

-“Anyway, whoever this monster is, did you hear the wretched door to the entryway open?”
+“Anyway, Damian, look.
+Whoever this monster is, did you hear the door to the entryway open?”

 “Blimey,” I said.
-“The shadow entered while they streamed music hall.”
+“The shadow entered while they streamed music hall.
+On TV.”

-“Or loud carols and bells, whip lashes and augury wishers, the traditional riot, you know.”
+“Or loud carols and bells.
+Whip lashes and augury wishes.
+Damn.
+The traditional riot, you know.”

 “I’m stuffed with brassy traditions.
 But for them, we might have catered for our safety.
-One finger, no more, is enough to slide the bolt and secure that door.”
+One finger, no more, is enough to slide the bolt.
+And secure that wretched door.”

 “Shh, Laura.
 The thing’s listening, stopped casting her jingle.”